jarun/buku/README.md

     General options
-      -a URL [tags]        add URL as bookmark with comma separated tags -d N                 delete entry at DB index N (from -p 0) -g                   list all tags alphabetically
+      -a URL [tags]        add URL as bookmark with comma separated tags -d N                 delete entry at DB index N (from -p 0), N=0 deletes all -g                   list all tags alphabetically
       -m title             manually specify the title, for -a, -i, -u -s keyword(s)        search bookmarks for any keyword